Jean-Michel Basquiat: Sexuality

-Basquiat had romantic relationships with many women, including singer Madonna.
+Basquiat had several romantic relationships with women, including singer Madonna.
 Although he never publicly identified as bisexual, a few of his friends have stated that he had sexual relationships with men.
-Joey Arias said he saw Basquiat naked with Klaus Nomi in Nomi's New York City apartment.
+Joey Arias said that he saw Basquiat naked with Klaus Nomi in Nomi's New York City apartment.
 Basquiat's former girlfriend Suzanne Mallouk described his sexual interest as "not monochromatic.
 It did not rely on visual stimulation, such as a pretty girl.
 It was a very rich multichromatic sexuality.
 He was attracted to people for all different reasons.
 They could be boys, girls, thin, fat, pretty, ugly ...
 He was attracted to intelligence more than anything and to pain."

-Biographer Phoebe Hoban wrote on Basquiat's first sexual experiences, which were with men.
+Biographer Phoebe Hoban wrote about Basquiat's first sexual experiences, which were with men.
 When Basquiat was a minor in Puerto Rico he was orally raped by a barber dressed in drag, then he got involved with a deejay.
 Art critic Rene Ricard, who helped launch Basquiat's career, said that Basquiat was into everything and had "turned tricks" in Condado when he lived in Puerto Rico.
 As a teenager, Basquiat told a friend that he worked as a prostitute on 42nd Street in Manhattan when he ran away from home.
 Andy Warhol said Basquiat had refused to go with him and Keith Haring to Rounds, a gay hustler bar, because it brought back bad memories of when he was hustling.